colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

       0 &  \text{Otherwise}\\
 \end{cases}$$

-Where $$\theta$$ is usually set to be 0.5.
+Where $$\theta$$ is a threshold that is usually set to be 0.5.

 *Note: These are actually just a couple of examples of a zoo of functions that people in deep learning literature refer to as activation functions.*

 If the dataset is linearly separable this is all fine, since we can always learn $$\boldsymbol{w}$$ and $$b$$ that separates the data perfectly.
-We're good even if the dataset is almost linearly separable, i.e the data points can be separated with a line, barring a few noisy observations.
+We're in good shape even if the dataset is almost linearly separable, i.e the data points can be separated with a line, barring a few noisy observations.

 ![](../images/blobs.png)